rptaylor/kuantifier/chart/README.md

     * `BENCHMARK_VALUE`: The value to use for normalizing by CPU performance.
 Required for APEL accounting.
   * `.prometheus_auth`: If your Prometheus instance is configured to require [Authentication](https://prometheus.io/docs/prometheus/latest/configuration/https/) from within the cluster, specify a Secret containing a value for the authentication header.
+* `.Values.extraObjects`: A list of additional Kubernetes objects to be deployed by the chart.
+Each item in the list should be a complete Kubernetes resource definition.

 #### Gratia Output Configuration

 The following values only apply if `.Values.outputFormat` equals `"gratia"`: